 We know how to work efficiently and keep fees to a minimum.
 Ultimately, the complexity of each case determines the price and billing arrangement.

-Relatively straightforward matters — such as a prenup or an uncontested divorce — can usually be paid with one-time retainer/flat flee paid upfront.
+Relatively straightforward matters — such as a prenup or an uncontested divorce — can usually be paid with a one-time retainer/flat flee paid upfront.
 But more intensive situations — such as a contested divorce — may require additional hourly fees.

 In most cases, yes.
 When important familial relationships are threatened or damaged, emotions run high.
 For this reason, it is imperative to hire an experienced family lawyer who will view your case calmly and critically and ensure that your rights are protected to the fullest extent.